unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 #### A Note on the Default Supervisor Options

-Below are the default options that Gateway Engine will impose if the `supervisor.conf` file you provide does not contain them.
+Below are the default options that GWE will impose if the `supervisor.conf` file you provide does not contain them.
 If your `supervisor.conf` file contains any of these options, then the defaults will be overridden by them.

     ```
     ; This section is mandatory.
 If a supervisor.conf file doesn't